1992–93 New York Knicks season: Regular season

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Ewing was selected for the 1993 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Riley was selected to coach the Eastern Conference.
-Ewing also finished in fourth place in Most Valuable Player voting, while Starks finished in fourth place in Most Improved Player voting, and Mason finished tied in second place in Sixth Man of the Year voting; Ewing, Starks and Oakley all finished tied in fifth place in Defensive Player of the Year voting.
+Ewing also finished in fourth place in Most Valuable Player voting, while Starks finished in fourth place in Most Improved Player voting, and Mason finished tied in second place in Sixth Man of the Year voting, behind Clifford Robinson of the Portland Trail Blazers; Ewing, Starks and Oakley all finished tied in fifth place in Defensive Player of the Year voting.